 which was initially based at her home.
 This Association progressed and resulted in

-the establishment of branches in many countries.
-A Police Institute
+the establishment of branches in many countries, still operating to this

 next project in 1890 was a